Meta-Method/Nova-Corporation-Laws/Directives/Class - A Act.md

 ## The Class - A Act of March, 2020
 The rank of Class - A is hereby cordoned off as the highest non-administrative rank of the Nova Corporation.
-Typical eligibility results from administrative positions within individual Departments.
-Personnel ranking Class - A are held to a higher standard and scrutiny compared
+Typical eligibility results from administrative positions within Corporation Departments.
+Personnel ranking Class - A are held to a higher standard and scrutiny compared to lower ranking personnel.

 ### Membership
 Eligibility for Class - A typically stems from achievement of a rank within a Department desginated as a Command Rank, although __special circumstances*__ could lead to promotion.
 Promotion of personnel to Class - A requires one of the following conditions: